7 Interesting Things To Know About Getting Botox Injections

 4) It Hurts Less Than You Think

 Another common misconception about Botox is that the injections are incredibly painful.
 However, this is not usually the case.
 The needles used for Botox injections are very thin and most people report feeling only a slight sting.
 Also, the injections are typically given in very small doses.
 As a result, the pain is usually minimal.
 For example, if you were to get a Botox injection in your forehead, you would likely feel only a small sting.

 5) Botox Is Not Just For Cosmetic Reasons

 While Botox is most commonly known for its cosmetic uses, it can also be used for therapeutic purposes.
-For instance, botox injections can be used to treat conditions such as dystonia and blepharospasm.
+For instance, Botox injections can be used to treat conditions such as dystonia and blepharospasm.
 Dystonia is a condition that causes involuntary muscle contractions.
 Botox injections can help to relax the muscles and reduce the symptoms of dystonia.
-Additionally, botox can be used to treat blepharospasm, which is a condition that causes spasms in the eyelid muscles.
-It is treated by injecting botox into the muscles around the eyelids.
+Additionally, Botox can be used to treat blepharospasm, which is a condition that causes spasms in the eyelid muscles.
+It is treated by injecting Botox into the muscles around the eyelids - you can click here

 6) There Are Certain Things You Can’t Do Afterward